kw7oe/kw7oe.github.io/content/posts/last-6-weeks-of-rc.md

 I might not enjoy my time here as much.
 Have a plan, but change things around when you came across other things you want to do.

-Overall, the last 6 weeks was great even there were some hiccups.
+Overall, the last 6 weeks was great even there were some hiccups _(due to some personal issues)_.

 ## Review

-A quick recap on the goals of my last 6 weeks in RC:
+Before I review the goals I had, let's have a quick recap on the my goals for the last 6 weeks in RC:

 - Continue to implement and learn about database system.
 - Continue writing about implementing a database system in Rust.